Eagle skull

 15 August 2001

 New Zealand's fauna is interesting because it includes parrots and parakeets which are normally associated with the world's tropical regions, while at the same time accommodating penguin which also occupy the Antarctic region.
-Three parrot, and six parakeet species are endemic.
-Strikingly different parakeet habitats range from the subtropical Kermadec Islands, to the subantarctic Auckland Islands which is the second most southerly parrot location on Earth.
+Three parrots and six parakeets are endemic.
+Strikingly different parakeet locations range from the subtropical Kermadec Islands, to the subantarctic Auckland Islands which is the second most southerly parrot location on Earth.
+Habitats range from temperate rainforest to tussock grassland.

 Kea Nestor notabilus

 The kea is New Zealand's cheakiest and naughtiest bird, renowned for chewing windshield wipers and other appendages off cars.
+Despite this mischief it is greatly loved.
 It is thought to be the most intelligent bird in the world.
-Kea live in the subalpine regions and high country of the South Island where they have adapted to changes in their habitat by becoming scavengers.
+The kea is the world's only alpine parrot, living in the subalpine regions and high country of the South Island by adapting to changes in their habitat and becoming scavengers.

 Kea